 Meeting the Brexit challenge

-Given the ongoing uncertainty and fluidity of the UK’s global trade situation post-Brexit, corporate leaders are understandably concerned about their ability to manage their supply chains through what amounts to an ongoing instability crisis.
+Given the ongoing uncertainty and fluidity of the UK’s global trade situation post-Brexit, corporate leaders are understandably concerned about their ability to manage their supply chains.

 This kind of technological assistance is key because it allows companies to take a proactive, forward-looking approach to trade compliance and supply chain management.
 Without the proper technological tools, companies can get caught in a reactive spiral that leaves them perpetually unprepared.